Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical

-We verify our approach by computing the global linear response in 3D to each type of free-stream wave (slow/fast acoustic, entropic, and vortical) at zero incidence angle ($\psi = \ang{0}$).
-We also compute the global linear response in 3D to the slow acoustic wave at $\psi = \ang{0}$, $\psi = \ang{10}$, and $\psi = \ang{20}$.
-These are applications of the optional fifth step of the \jwnresolved{H-IO} method, but instead of using the input basis from a prior analysis, we directly force the free-stream with a single wave at a time to create a clear comparison to existing studies.
-Figure \jwnresolved{\ref{fig:sharp_cone_responses}(a)} shows pressure contours of the global 3D response of the flow to a free-stream slow acoustic wave at 70 \unit{\kilo\hertz} at zero incidence.
+We verify our approach by computing the global linear response in three dimensions to each type of free-stream wave (slow acoustic, fast acoustic, entropic, and vortical) at zero incidence angle ($\psi = \ang{0}$).
+We also compute the global linear response in three-dimensions to the slow acoustic wave at $\psi = \ang{0}$, $\psi = \ang{10}$, and $\psi = \ang{20}$. \dac{Instead of performing H-IO, we start by forcing a single free-stream wave at a time.
+In doing so, we still solve the resolvent system in much the same way as is done in the optional fifth step of H-IO.
+Note that this is different from performing a time-domain simulation; the resolvent system is not subject to the CFL condition and its accompanying numerical dissipation requirements.
+Single wave forcing is useful as a first study in order to create a clear comparison to existing numerical studies.} Figure \ref{fig:sharp_cone_responses}(a) shows pressure contours of the global three-dimensional response to a free-stream slow acoustic wave at 70 \unit{\kilo\hertz} and $\psi = \ang{0}$.
 The outermost surface shows contours of pressure in the free-stream, where the slow acoustic wave is visible.
-The inner slices along $\theta = \ang{0}$ and $\theta = \ang{90}$ show the amplification of the post-shock disturbances in the boundary layer near the end of the cone.
+The inner slices along $\theta = \ang{0}$ and $\theta = \ang{90}$ show the amplification of post-shock disturbances in the boundary layer near the end of the cone.

 Comparisons between wall-normal profiles through the instability at the end of the domain ($x = 1.0 \unit{\metre}$, $\theta = \ang{0}$) and the Mack 2\ts{nd} mode eigenfunctions from the LST at $f = 70 \unit {\kilo\hertz}$ are shown in Figure \jwnresolved{\ref{fig:sharp_data}(a)}, verifying that the instability is the axisymmetric Mack 2\ts{nd} mode.
 The agreement of the velocity, pressure, and temperature profiles between the LST and the globally forced response is nearly perfect.